fixthestatusquo/proca-sync/README.md

 # setup

+if you want to use an existing CRM integration:

-- fork this repository
+- pull this repository
-- git clone the fork
-- create a new src/crm/{yourcrm}.ts
+- check the name of the CRM from /src/crm/{yourcrm}.ts
 - cp .env.example .env
 - modify CRM={yourcrm} in your .env
+- depending of the CRM: add extra environment variables

-You need to know queue service credentials (name, username and password) from which to read from.
+- You need to know queue service credentials (name, username and password) from which to read from.

+if you want to create an integration with an new CRM, it's almost the same, gut please clone and PR.

 # test and develop
 read the queue and process it